-Council on Foreign Relations: www.cfr.org/defense-and-security/arms-industries-and-trade
+Council on Foreign Relations: www.cfr.org

 The Council on Foreign Relations (CFR) publishes a bi-monthly magazine - Foreign Affairs - that is commonly regarded as the top publication dealing with U.S. foreign policy.
 Unfortunately, Foreign Affairs is available only by subscription - most likely available in your local public library.
 But CFR also maintains a foreign policy think tank where more than seventy foreign policy experts produce reports that can be accessed from the "Publications" link on the webpage.
-Examples of these reports include the following: "Thirty Years of U.S. Arms Sales to Middle East Endogenous to Unstable Oil Prices" and "U.S. Arms Sales to Kenya."
+Examples of these reports include the following: "NATO's Turkey Ties Must Change" and "The Cybersecurity Threat From Russia."